gautam-e/gautam-e/README.md

 ### Hi there 👋

-🚙 I'm a data scientist and work currently on automotive repair data for field claims
+🚙 I'm a data scientist and entrepreneur.
+I’m currently building my company Reaugment AI.
+Some of the products I'm working on are:
+- 🤯 Scatterbrain (Web app: http://scatterbrain.reaugment.ai/; YT demos: https://www.youtube.com/playlist?list=PLNF74JxX_bEH6ciEqG7pxSz_Hvw-KsJ-S)
+- 🏇 Stable Confusion
+- ✨ Perfectionlist
+- ⛓️ Sutra-X
+- Pathfinder KI: An AI assistant for employee qualification
+- ...
 <!--
 **gautam-e/gautam-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.